Using Reef Safe Sunscreen Is Not A difficult Choice

 Not necessarily, the harmful UVB rays don’t travel in a straight line like normal light rays.
 They bounce around the atmosphere and so can get at you even in the shade, they’ll also reflect of shiny surfaces.
 You can’t see UVB rays so visible light is not an indication to how much you’re being exposed too.

 A better way to gauge exposure is by how much blue sky you can see.
-If you’re sat on the beach under a single umbrella, you’ll still be able to see plenty of sky and so you’re still being exposed to plenty of UVB, if you have a beach sun shelter which covers at least three sides then your exposure is drastically reduced.
-So remember to apply even if you’re in the shade.
+If you’re sat on the beach under a single umbrella, you’ll still be able to see plenty of sky and so you’re still being exposed to plenty of UVB.
+If you have a beach sun shelter which covers at least three sides then your exposure is drastically reduced.
+So remember to apply a reef safe sunscreen even if you’re in the shade.

 Reef Repair ticks all the right boxes for a reef friendly sunscreen that will protect you from sunburn, the reefs from harm and won’t put a dent in your holiday budget!

 We do sell Reef Repair sun creams both on our boat and in our Patong shops.
-We do encourage you to buy your own reef friendly products for your Phuket diving trips but if you need some when you get here or wish to pre-order some when you dive with us, then just send us an email to email@example.com or call our office on +66 (0)76-384-285
+We do encourage you to buy your own reef friendly products for your Phuket diving trips.
+If you need some when you get here or wish to pre-order some when you dive with us, then just send us an email to email@example.com or call our office on +66 (0)76-384-285

 Posted in Scuba Diving Health on .